alcarbone/S5P_SISR_Toolbox/README.md

 ```
 results = True
 ```
-the quality indices are saved as .csv files and the super-resolved images as .nc files into the directory _/results.
+the quality indices are saved as .csv files and the super-resolved images as .nc files into the directory _/results_.
 All utility scripts are always available in the directory _/scripts_, data to test on is available in the directory _/data_ and pre-trained models in the directory _/trained_models_.

+## Main results